ymartoglio/dev-environment/engine/readme.md

 Daemon
 ------
-When installed, docker creates a default bridge named `docker0` width default subnet configuration. to override subnet default, use `--bip` options on the docker's daemon startup.
+When installed, docker creates a default bridge named `docker0` with default subnet configuration.
+To override subnet default, use `--bip` options on the docker's daemon startup.

 Modify the startup options by adding `--bip`